mbrooker/mbrooker-blog/_posts/2023-03-07-false-sharing.md

 How likely are we to get unlucky in this way?

 Let's start with uniformly distributed keys, and think about a database with 10,000 keys, sharded into 2, 5 or 10 different shards.
 Ideally, for the 2 shard database we'd like to see the hottest shard get 50% of the traffic.
 For the 10 shard database 10%.
-This is what the distribution looks like with 50,000 simulation runs (solid lines are simulation results, dotted vertical lines show 'perfect' sharding):
+This is what the distribution looks like with 50,000 simulation runs (solid lines are simulation results, dotted vertical lines show 'perfect' sharding)<sup>[2](#foot2)</sup>:

 ![Simulation results for false sharing on uniform keys](/blog/images/unif_false_sharing_pdf.png)